November 25, 2024

 After decades of advocacy, a now free-standing Multicultural Center is set to open this winter, allowing the Department of Diversity, Equity, Inclusion and Belonging the opportunity to rethink how the MOSAIC space in the MSU Union can be utilized for the modern needs of today’s students.
 Renamed the MOSAIC Center for Education and Outreach, this new, reimagined MOSAIC promotes social justice education, leadership for change and intercultural engagement.
 Whether students are interested in global issues, gender equity, exploring their religious, spiritual, ethical identities, or understanding the intersection of these identities, MOSAIC offers numerous ways to learn and get involved.
 Through educational outreach, mentorship and hands-on learning, MOSAIC helps students become leaders and advocates for change on campus and beyond.

 Assistant Vice President for Diversity, Equity, Inclusion and Belonging for Student Life & Engagement and Assistant Dean for Student Success Initiatives Dr. Genyne Royal explains two key components to the thoughtful reimagining of MOSAIC, saying, “A lot of the work we’ve been doing is about creating space for marginalized communities and providing programming for people to have spaces of support.
-The other part of the work that is critically important is tying DIEB to education and outreach.”
+The other part of the work that is critically important is tying DEIB to education and outreach.”

 The impact of this second focus will be far and wide across MSU’s campus.
 “If we want to mitigate harm, we can’t just create safe spaces,” adds Royal.
 “We are excited to help educate the broader Spartan community about how we learn to be better people so we can truly be an inclusive campus.”